openstack/python-keystoneclient/doc/source/using-api-v2.rst

 =======================
-Using the V2 Client API
+Using the V2 client API
 =======================

 Introduction